Mario + Rabbids Sparks of Hope

-Mario + Rabbids Sparks of Hope is a 2022 action-adventure turn-based strategy video game developed by Ubisoft Milan and Ubisoft Paris and published by Ubisoft for the Nintendo Switch.
-The game is a crossover between Nintendo's Mario and Ubisoft's Rabbids franchises and is a sequel to Mario + Rabbids Kingdom Battle (August 29, 2017).
-It was released worldwide on October 20, 2022.
-Three downloadable content expansions are also in development, one featuring Rayman.
+Mario + Rabbids Sparks of Hope is a 2022 action-adventure tactical role-playing game developed by Ubisoft Milan and Ubisoft Paris and published by Ubisoft for the Nintendo Switch.
+The game is a crossover between Nintendo's Mario and Ubisoft's Rabbids franchises and a sequel to Mario + Rabbids Kingdom Battle (2017).
+A trio of expansion packs were released the following year, with the third and final one featuring Rayman.

-Sparks of Hope received generally positive reviews from critics, with praise towards the game's graphics, soundtrack, gameplay, and improvements to the battle system, though the loading times received some criticism.
+Sparks of Hope received generally positive reviews from critics, with praise towards the game's graphics, soundtrack, gameplay and improvements to the battle system, though the loading times received some criticism.
 According to Ubisoft, the game underperformed commercially.
+This game marks the final Mario franchise title to feature longtime voice actor Charles Martinet performing as Mario and Luigi (albeit through archival voice clips), prior to him stepping down from his various roles in the series in 2023 to become a brand ambassador for the property.

 Gameplay

 Gameplay in Sparks of Hope is largely similar to that of Kingdom Battle.
-Players are able to build out their roster of characters from, Rabbid Peach, Rabbid Luigi, and Rabbid Mario, along with new characters Edge, Rabbid Rosalina, and Bowser (with the Rabbids being fully voiced for the first time).
+Players are able to build out their roster of characters from returning characters Mario, Luigi and Peach, along with their Rabbid counterparts.
+New characters Edge, a Rosalina-like Rabbid and Bowser have also joined the team (with the Rabbids being fully voiced for the first time).
 Players are also tasked with rescuing the Sparks throughout the galaxy, who provide distinct powers that will help the player in battle.

 Unlike the first game, level designs are less linear, and the turn-based tactical combat features a new system that disregards the first game's grid-based layout.
 Also featured are enemy encounters outside of turn-based combat.
 Mario can now be replaced by a different character.
 Lead designer Xavier Manzanares, speaking about the new combat, stated: "You can move in this area of movement the way you want; you can dash a Bob-omb, then you have it in your hand.
 You can move around as you want, but then it's going to explode.
 So, you have a few seconds to react, which is completely different from what we had in the past.
 And so, it brings this real-time element to the mix".